regomoto/Data_Engineering_Nanodegree/P1_DataModelingWithPostGres/README.md

 #### Summary
 Create a PostgreSQL database that can be used for song play analysis.
 The database is created using song data and a log of user activitiy that are both in JSON format.

-NOTE: Files not available in this repository.
+NOTE: JSON data files not available in this repository.
 Data was available in workspace provided by Udacity

 #### How to run scripts
 1) From the terminal, run create_tables.py (enter "python create_tables.py").